elamuhombe/gomycode-react-hooks-checkpoint/README.md

 - Navigate back to the home page from the trailer page

 ## Components
+1.App
+This is the main entry point for the application.
+It defines the routes and renders the components for different pages.

-1. MovieCard
+2. MovieCard
 The MovieCard component represents a card displaying details of a movie, including title, description, poster image, and rating.

-2. MovieList
+3. MovieList
 The MovieList component displays a list of MovieCard components.

-3. Filter
+4. Filter
 The Filter component provides input fields to filter the movie list by title and rating.

-4. Trailer
+5. Trailer
 Displays the movie description and video of the movie card clicked.
 It also comtains the navigation button that navigates back to the home page.